 So she and her buds can mark their glasses

-Now that we’re all getting juiced on J&J et. al., Mother will be inviting her friends over to sip and catch-up.
-As they get increasingly loosey goosey, having wine charms to remember whose is whose will be gr8.
-Bonus points to these charms for living right on the wine stopper, and for including a corkscrew.
+Now that the weather is warming up, Mother will be inviting her friends over to sip and catch up.
+As they get increasingly loosey-goosey, having wine charms to remember whose glass is whose will be *chef’s kiss*.
+Bonus points to these charms for living right on the wine stopper, so you won’t lose them this time.
 Pair it with a nice bottle and you’re golden.

 Your mother is Amy Sedaris

 This will be cute, because it’s something you and mother can explore together.
 Natural wines typically contain fewer sulfites, which for many people can mean fewer headaches and less harsh hangovers.
 There’s also many styles and unique grapes that are celebrated in the natural wine community that embody a nice juicy, almost-sour candy taste.
 It’s almost hard to go back to any other wine when you’re looking for a very drinkable bottle.
 The natty wine folks at MYSA make so many of our round-ups/gifts guides for food lovers with their subscription selection, which includes thoughtful notes on food pairings for each bottle.

 You might see this light-up, LED corkscrew and think, Is this really another electronic thing worth buying and stuffing in a drawer?
 Well, Bret, it’s not for you.
 It’s for Mama.
 And she might be really damn sick of finagling out corks.
 As one reviewer wrote, “This is so great!
 No lining up, goes into the cork with [the] arrow down and pulls up with [the] arrow up button.
 Done.”
 Another reviewer said “Fabulous wine bottle opener for those with arthritis.”
 So not so trivial, after all.
 One charge lasts for 40 bottles—glug, glug.